-Because of its tucked-away location the waves here are rarely bigger than head high and lend themselves perfectly to beginners, mini mals, longboards and stand-up paddleboards.
+Because of its tucked-away location, the waves here are rarely bigger than head high, making them perfect for beginners, mini mals, longboards and stand-up paddleboards.

-The beach here is very bank specific with shifting sand meaning the best waves aren’t always in the same place.
+The beach here is bank-specific with shifting sand, meaning the best waves aren’t always in the same place.

-Priding itself as the most easterly surf spot in the UK, the surf here is variable in quality and normally comes in the form of wind swells rather than the groomed lines of a solid ground swell.
+Priding itself as the most easterly surf spot in the UK, the surf here is variable in quality and comes typically in the form of wind swells rather than the groomed lines of a solid ground swell.

-It’s famous for Claremont Pier which sits at the north end of the beach and provides a helpful structure for sandbanks to form around improving the wave quality and offering lefts and right peaks on good days.
+It’s famous for Claremont Pier, which sits at the north end of the beach and provides a helpful structure for sandbanks to form around, improving the wave quality and offering lefts and right peaks on good days.

 Take a trip back in time to 2009 when a few lucky surfers scored a winter wind swell that hit Lowestoft:

-Just make sure to bring a surfboard with a lot of volume and watch out for the small section of nudist beach that was shut in 2009 but still draws naturists form time to time.
+Just make sure to bring a surfboard with a lot of volume and watch out for the small section of nudist beach that was shut in 2009 but still draws naturists occasionally.

-The lack of surf here means that when a swell does arrive the sand banks have been groomed to perfection making for short punchy ries breaking close to shore.
+The lack of surf here means that when a swell does arrive, the sand banks have been groomed to perfection, making for short punchy ries breaking close to shore.